 I received my MSc (2002) and PhD (2006) from the University of Antwerp, Belgium, where I worked in the "Lab On REengineering" (LORE) under the supervision of prof. dr. Serge Demeyer.
-In October 2006 I joined to the Delft University of Technology to work together with prof. dr. Arie van Deursen, first as a post-doctoral researcher, later on as an assistant/associate professor in the Software Engineering Research Group (SERG).
+In October 2006 I joined the Delft University of Technology as a post-doc to work together with prof. dr. Arie van Deursen.
+Later on I became an assistant/associate professor in the Software Engineering Research Group (SERG).
 For the academic year 2007-2008 I was associated with the University of Antwerp as a part-time lecturer and I've taught the System Reengineering course at the University of Leicester (UK) from 2008 till 2010.
 In 2013 I was the recepient of an NWO Vidi career grant for my TestRoots research proposal.
 I am teaching basic programming, software testing and software reengineering.

 Follow me @...

 [03/2017] Excited to join the editorial board of the Journal of Systems and Software!

 [02/2017] The paper "UAV: Warnings From Multiple Automated Static Analysis Tools At A Glance" that Moritz Beller and I co-authored with 5 2nd year BSc students in CS won the best tool demo paper award at SANER 2017.